Radiant Triangle Soup with Soft Connectivity Forces for 3D Reconstruction and Novel View Synthesis: Related Work

-\paragraph{Alternative Representations} Representations based on NeRF and 3DGS have found great success, but have also inspired researchers to seek alternatives.
-NeuRBF \cite{Chen_2023_NeuRBF} utilizes Radial Basis Functions (RBFs) to overcome limitations of NeRF due to the global nature of its MLP and features.
-Instant-NGP \cite{Muller_2022_Instant} and Plenoxels \cite{fridovich2022plenoxels} proposed representations with local features, but they were arranged in regular grids.
-In contrast, NeuRBF achieves spatial adaptivity and more precise handling of high frequency content via the use of anisotropic RBFs.
+Representations based on NeRF and 3DGS have found great success, but have also inspired researchers to seek alternatives.
+NeuRBF \citep{chen_2023_neurbf} utilizes Radial Basis Functions (RBFs) to overcome limitations of NeRF due to the global nature of its MLP and features.
+GES \citep{hamdi_2024_ges} is based on an explicit representation which replaces the Gaussian kernel with a Generalized Exponential Function, overcoming the low-pass effect of the Gaussian and thus requiring fewer primitives to represent the scene.
+Similar approaches based on smooth, non-Gaussian kernels include DARB-Splatting \citep{arunan_2025_darb}, SolidGS \citep{shen_2024_solidgs}, Beyond Gaussians \citep{chen_2024_gaussians} and Deformable Beta Splatting \citep{liu_2025_deformable}.

-Recently, alternative primitives have begun to emerge.
-DARB-Splatting \cite{arunan2025darb} is motivated by the observation that a broader class of decaying anisotropic RBFs (DARBFs), than just Gaussians, have 3D-to-2D projections that can be integrated easily.
-Compared to Gaussians, other DARBFs lead to faster convergence with a smaller memory footprint.
-GES \cite{hamdi2024ges} replaces the Gaussian kernel with a Generalized Exponential Function, overcoming the low-pass effect of the Gaussian and thus requiring far fewer primitives to represent the scene.
-Motivated by artifacts caused by the opacity of Gaussian splats falling off away from the centroid, SolidGS \cite{shen2024solidgs} modifies the Gaussian kernel by introducing a learnable solidness factor that makes the splats exhibit a more solid-like behavior.
-Chen et al. \cite{Chen_2024_Beyond} argue that unlike Gaussian kernels that have unbounded support and may cause blurring, bounded linear kernels reduce foreground-background interference and yield clearer and more accurate reconstructions.

-Besides the methods that force their Gaussians to be planar \cite{Huang_2024_2DGS,Guedon_2024_SuGaR,Chen_2024_PGSR}, but still diffuse, there are others that represent the scene with collections of planar primitives.
-Zanjani et al. \cite{Zanjani_2025_Planar} initially use Gaussian splats to model the scene and then merge them hierarchically to infer 3D planes, which are abundant in indoor scenes.
-PlanarSplatting \cite{Tan_2024_PlanarSplatting} also addresses surface reconstruction in indoor scenes.
-In this case, planes are the only primitives, initialized via monocular depth estimation.
-TRIPS \cite{franke2024trips} uses points as primitives.
-The key principle is that points can be rasterized into an image pyramid from which the appropriate layer can be selected according to the size of the projected point.
+Besides the methods that force their Gaussians to be planar \citep{huang_2024_2d,guedon_2024_sugar,chen_2024_pgsr}, but still diffuse, there are others that represent the scene with collections of planar primitives. \citet{zanjani_2025_planar} initially use Gaussian splats to model the scene and then merge them into 3D planes, which are abundant in indoor scenes.
+PlanarSplatting \citep{tan_2025_planarsplatting} is also designed for indoor scenes using planes, initialized via monocular depth estimation, as the only primitives.
+TRIPS \citep{franke_2024_trips} is based on the principle that point primitives can be rasterized into an image pyramid from which the appropriate layer can be selected according to the size of the projected point.
 Holes can be filled by a small network yielding accurate, crisp renderings.
+Triangle Splatting \citep{held_2025_triangle} uses triangles with diffuse edges as primitives, but does not support any mechanism for them to interact directly with each other.